MileHacker Logo

 • Accommodation: Stay in budget guesthouses (pousadas) or basic hotels in Mauá.
 Consider a hostel in São Paulo for a few nights.

 • Transportation: Rely almost entirely on CPTM trains for travel between Mauá and São Paulo, and within São Paulo.
 Use municipal buses for getting around Mauá.
-Do a lot of walking.
+Do a lot of going on foot.

 • Meals: Frequent "restaurantes por quilo" for lunch.
 Eat street food (pastéis, coxinhas) from reputable vendors.
 Utilize "padarias" for cheap and satisfying breakfasts.
 Buy groceries and self-cater if kitchen facilities are available.